Calumet and Hecla Mining Company: History

-In 1864, Edwin J. Hulbert discovered a copper-bearing section of what became known as the Calumet Conglomerate of Precambrian age.
+In 1864, Edwin J. Hulbert discovered a copper-bearing section of what became known as the Calumet Conglomerate dating back to the Precambrian age.
 The find was in Houghton County, Michigan, between the rich Cliff mine to the northeast, and the copper mines of Portage Lake to the southwest, but a long way from either.
-Hulbert formed the Hulbert Mining Company in 1864 to acquire the land rights, before creating the Calumet Company in 1865, with Boston investors.
-The company spun off the Hecla Company the following year, and assigned shares in the new company to Calumet shareholders.
+Hulbert formed the Hulbert Mining Company in 1864 to acquire the land rights, before creating the Calumet Mine in 1865, with investment capital from Boston, organized by Quincy Shaw.
+Shaw then formed the Hecla Mining Company after purchasing property to the south of Calumet.

 Hulbert was a major shareholder in both companies, and was in charge of mine operations.
 But despite the rich ore, Hulbert did not have the practical knowledge to dig out the ore, crush it, and concentrate it.
 Frustrated with Hulbert's lack of success, the company sent Alexander Agassiz, son of famous geologist Louis Agassiz, to Michigan to run the mine.

-Under Agassiz' expert management, the Hecla company paid its first dividend in 1868, and the Calumet company began paying dividends in 1869.
-The two companies merged in May 1871 to form the Calumet and Hecla Mining Company, with Quincy Adams Shaw as its first president.
-In August of that year, Shaw retired to the board of directors and Agassiz became president, a position he held until his death.
+Under Agassiz' expert management, the Hecla paid its first dividend in 1869, and the Calumet followed in 1871.
+In May 1871, the two companies consolidated with the Portland and Scott Mining Companies to form the Calumet and Hecla Mining Company, with Quincy Adams Shaw as its first president.
+A few months later, Shaw retired to the board of directors and Agassiz became president, a position he held until his death.

 The town of Red Jacket (now named Calumet) formed next to the mine.

 Calumet and Hecla built itself into a copper mining colossus.
 From 1868 through 1886, it was the leading copper producer in the United States, and from 1869 through 1876, the leading copper producer in the world.
 From 1871 through 1880, Calumet and Hecla turned out more than half the copper produced in the United States.
-In each year save one between 1870 and 1901, Calumet and Hecla made most of the copper produced in the Michigan copper district.
+In each year save one between 1870 and 1901, Calumet and Hecla made the majority of the copper produced in the Michigan copper district.

-By 1901 the underground mining complex had 16 shafts.
+By 1901, James MacNaughton became general manager.
+The underground mining complex had 16 shafts.
 The company operated a large ore treatment facility at Lake Linden, Michigan.
 The first smelter was built at Hancock, Michigan, but in 1887, the company moved its smelting to the new smelter at Lake Linden.
 The company later built a second smelter in Buffalo, New York, which took advantage of the cheap electricity generated from Niagara Falls to electrolytically refine copper.
 The Buffalo Smelting Works was listed on the National Register of Historic Places in 2011.
-Electrolytic refining had the advantage that it separated out the silver from the copper.